JSW Steel Ltd (NSE: JSWSTEEL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Thank you.

 Thank you.
-We have no further questions.
-Ladies and gentlemen, I would now like to hand the conference over to the management for closing comments.
-Over to you sirs.
+We have no further questions, ladies and gentlemen.
+I would now like to hand the conference over to the management for closing comments.
+Over to you, Sir.

 Jayant Acharya

-So thank you very much for the time.
-Just to reiterate that we look forward to a good quarter 4 stronger volumes based on a seasonally strong demand.
-In quarter four margins are likely to be better with prices recovering and offsetting some of the raw material price.
-I think from the next year’s perspective the BF3 will be up and running from April onwards and and we will be well positioned to meet the requirements in India from next year onwards.
-Our capacity in India will be close to 36 million ton after the BF3 expansion is finished.
+So, thank you very much for the time.
+Just to reiterate that we look forward to a good Quarter 4, stronger volumes based on a seasonally strong demand in Quarter 4.
+Margins are likely to be better with prices recovering and offsetting some of the raw material price.
+I think from the next year’s perspective, the BF-3 will be up and running from April onwards, and we will be well positioned to meet the requirements in India from next year onwards.
+Our capacity in India will be close to 36 million tonnes after the BF-3 expansion is finished.
 Thank you and all the best.